picodotdev/blog-bitix/content/2017/2017-12-03-microsoft-does-not-care-if-you-use-windows-or-office-without-a-license/index.markdown

 sharing: true
 comments: true
 promoted: false
-tags: ["microsoft", "opinion", "planeta-codigo", "planeta-linux", "software-libre"]
+tags: ["microsoft", "opinion", "planeta-codigo", "software-libre"]
 summary: "If Microsoft wished there would be no Windows users using it without the corresponding license.
 But they consents, they does not care that for a personal use it pirated.
 A few days after July 29, Windows 10 will appear on the file sharing networks and download pages, also a few days later a program will appear that avoids the validation system as has happened with previous versions."
 ---